parshu-8203/giphy/README.md

 There is Search Bar where you can search for any gifs, here are also you can see lot of gifs related to search item.

+After searching, if we make search bar empty.
+It will automatically shows trending GIFS.

 For GIFS I used GIPHY API calls.

 This Website is responsive for all types of devices.